juniorgasparotto/GraphExpression/README.md

 1. `item.Factory.IsTyped`: There is a type defined for the root entity.
 It is from her that we found all kinds of graph.
 2. `item.Name != null`: There is a name for the Member
 3. `!item.Name.StartsWith(Constants.INDEXER_START)`: The name of the Member cannot be a positional representation of collections, that is, cannot start with `[` .
-4. `item.Parent.Type != null`: There is a type for the parent entity, that's more the name of the Member to obtain the type of the Member.
+4. `item.Parent.Type != null`: There is a type for the parent entity.
+It is with this type and member name that we obtain the type of the Member.

-## <a name="impl-factory-entity-complex-value-loaders" />Chargers of values
+## <a name="impl-factory-entity-complex-value-loaders" />Value initializers

-The Chargers of values aims to create primitive and complex entities.
-The property `ValueLoader` will be used to find the best value charger for each entity.
+The "values initializers" aims to create the primitive and complex entities.
+The property `ValueLoader` will be used to find the best option for each entity.
 Understand the term "value" as being the entity that will be created.

-The Chargers of values must inherit from `IValueLoader` interface and the method `CanLoad` is responsible for determining if the entity type may or may not be loaded.
+The "values initializers" must inherit from `IValueLoader` interface and the method `CanLoad` is responsible for determining if the entity type may or may not be initialized.
 When the method `CanLoad` returns `true` then the method `GetValue` is called to get the value that will be the entity.

 ```csharp
 public interface IValueLoader